landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/Rotorbooms.md

 ## Clockwise or Counter Clockwise ESCs:

-There are two directions the motors can turn, clockwise and counter clockwise.
+There are two directions the motors can turn, clockwise (CW) and counter clockwise (CCW).
 This requires slightly different connections between the motor and ESC.
+In both configurations, half of the motors will be CW and the other half will be CCW.

 |Configuration| CW Motors|CCW Motors|
 |:--|:--|:--|